-6 Easy Ways to Use OneNote for Project Management
+How to Use OneNote for Project Management

 Select ‘OneNote Notes about Outlook Items’ from the menu and finish by clicking ‘OK’.
 OneNote is now available within Outlook.

 Firstly, create and save the task in Outlook.
 Open the task and add to OneNote by selecting the OneNote icon at the top of the Tasks Page.

-In this instance, I will add the new task ‘Project Charter Update’ to the ‘Project Tasks’ section of my notebook:
+In this instance, I will add the new task ‘Project Charter Update’ to the ‘Weekly Tasks’ page of my notebook:

-The task is now available in the project notebook.
-I can add extra details, such as documents, screenshots, and links to the task to reference when completing the work.
+I can add extra details, such as documents, tags, and links to the task to reference when completing the work.